-Unless there are further Government announcements, CBILS will close to new applicants on 31 January 2021.
+Further to the Chancellor’s recent announcement, CBILS will close to new applicants on 31 March 2021, extended from 31 January.
 Applications received after this date will not be eligible for CBILS funding.

 Based upon previous experience, and from communications with accredited lenders we were advised “To help ensure that borrowers don’t miss out on the valuable benefits of CBILS, we are encouraging all potential CBILS borrowers and their advisers to start their CBILS application process as soon as possible.
 Providing the necessary supporting financial projections information is often a source of delay for borrowers, so we would urge them to prepare this information and supply it at the point of application if possible.
 This will help accelerate the funding process and avoid any potential delays caused by the high volumes of expected applications.”